-With seven-seats and an extremely flexible cabin, the Renault Grand Scenic makes for an excellent family car.
-It's based on the normal Scenic, but it's longer so that there's space for the extra seats.
-One thing that might put buyers off is the conservative styling, which looks bland when compared to the space-age looks of the excellent Citroen C4 Grand Picasso.
+With seven seats and an extremely flexible interior, the Renault Grand Scenic is an excellent family car.
+It's based on the normal Renault Scenic, but it's longer so there's space for two extra seats.
+One thing that might put buyers off is the conservative styling, which looks bland when compared to the futuristic Citroen C4 Grand Picasso.

-You can choose to spec your Grand Scenic with a choice of two diesels and two petrol engines.
-The Energy DCi 110 can get nearly 70mpg and is the model to go for if you want cheap running costs.
-The more expensive diesel, meanwhile, can get 64.2mpg and is significantly quicker.
-The petrol models also offer strong economy and the 115 TCe is the best version to go for.
+Grand Scenic have a choice of two diesel and two petrol engines.
+The 1.5-litre dCi diesel can return nearly 70mpg and is the one to go for if you want the lowest running costs.
+The more expensive diesel, meanwhile, can see 64.2mpg and is significantly quicker.
+The petrol models are also efficient, and we think the 1.2-litre TCe is the pick of the bunch.

-Two trim levels are available - Dynamique TomTom and Dynamique TomTom with the Bose+ pack.
-All models get auto headlights and wipers, sat-nav, cruise control and electric windows all round.
-Bose+ pack models add a premium stereo, larger alloy wheels and a sliding centre console, which frees up space for the middle passenger on the second row of seats.
+Two trim levels are available: Dynamique TomTom and Dynamique TomTom with the Bose+ pack.
+All models have automatic headlights and wipers, sat nav, cruise control and electric windows all round.
+Bose+ pack models add a better stereo, larger alloy wheels and a sliding centre console, which frees up space for the middle passenger in the second row of seats.